 David and Goliath; one of the biblical stories I love.
 For those of you who may not be familiar with the story, it is simply a story of how a little shepherd boy defeated a famous fully armed giant warrior.
 An inspiring story of how a boy rose from nothingness to become one of the greatest warrior kings.

 A couple of years ago the weather around the industry changed.
-Whatever I did, wherever I interacted with them, marketers truly believed that experiential marketing was fast becoming a necessity and the solution to a host of consumer outreach dilemmas.
+Whatever I did, wherever I interacted with them, marketers truly believed that experimental marketing was fast becoming a necessity and the solution to a host of consumer outreach dilemmas.
 The shift was dramatic; the demand was for better faster stronger brand centric solutions.
 The disappointment of marketers was also more frequent with stories of disconnected or force fit solutions, sharing of excited “look what my company did for this launch in the EU”!
 It wasn’t impossible in-fact could be done more in sync with the local flavour, cute, effective, socially connected delightful engagements which delivered.
 BUT I was already the Goliath who had been David once.
 The David whose heart I sacrificed to scale burying is deep where one could barely hear its beat.

 The buzz around experience and consumer engagement had grown to a deafening din, the world of possibilities was quadrupling by the day, and synchronized with the India entrepreneur springboard story it for me it became a symphony of pure music.
 It’s when I decided that I needed to be David again if I was to gain agility and focus.